Is United Polaris Business Class Worth It? My Full Review + Photos

 Things started off with warmed nuts and wine (or whatever beverage you wanted).
 Then a salad, mozzarella in balsamic wiht tomato, and a warm roll with butter!

-Next came the entree with broccoli and mashed potatoes.
-Also, notice the fun salt and pepper shakers that look like little Star Wars Death Stars 😀
+Next came the the short ribs and was pleasantly surprised: tender meat, flavorful mashed potatoes, and sides that didn’t taste like they came from a microwave.
+Also, notice the fun salt and pepper shakers that look like little Star Wars Death Stars 😄

 Finally, dessert!
 They had an option of a custom made Ice Cream Sundae, a cinnamon crumb cake, or cheese plate.
 Sophia and I both got the cinnamon crumb cake, and Sophia was wise enough to ask for a drizzle of hot fudge on her cake!
 All was very good!